Grub Street: Hacks

 One such author was Samuel Boyse.
 Contemporary accounts picture him as a dishonest and disreputable rogue, paid for each individual line of prose as a Jack of all trades, master of none.
 He apparently lived in squalor, often drunk, and on one occasion after pawning his shirt, he fashioned a replacement out of paper.
-To be a called a 'Grub Street author' was therefore often viewed as an insult, however Grub Street hack James Ralph defended the trade of the journalist, contrasting it with the supposed hypocrisy of more esteemed professions:
+To be a called a 'Grub Street author' was therefore often viewed as an insult, however Grub Street hack James Ralph—who later turned historian—offered one of the period’s most explicit defences of paid authorship in his anonymous pamphlet The Case of Authors by Profession or Trade, Stated: